Golden brocades and voluptuous fabrics are a characteristic visual feature of Spanish American art.

 Painted Cloth: Fashion and Ritual in Colonial Latin America is organized by the Blanton Museum of Art.

-Generous funding for the exhibition is provided by the Carl & Marilynn Thoma Art Foundation.
+Generous funding for the exhibition and accompanying catalogue is provided by the Carl & Marilynn Thoma Art Foundation.

 Unknown artist, Nuestra Señora de Belén con un donante [Our Lady of Bethlehem with a Donor], Cuzco, Peru, 18th century, oil on canvas, 105 1/4 x 73 x 2 1/2 in., Collection of Carl & Marilynn Thoma